 Please be aware how vision blinds were intended to be used and operated – they are a very delicate blind choice!

 Vision blinds are an extremely delicate blind choice.
 They should really be utilised as a static blind only rather than lifting them all the way up and down daily.
 Vision blinds can of course be pulled up and down like a roller blind if needed however this defeats the purpose of having such an expensive window treatment that provides both blockout and light-filtering in the one system.
 The best way to operate a vision blind is to keep it in its down position, lifting it the 50-60mm to alternate between the blockout and sheer modes.
-Ranch-sliders are not a good location for vision blinds as they will invariably be lifted completely up and down often.
+Ranch-sliders are not a good location for vision blinds, in my opinion, as they will invariably be lifted completely up and down often.
 Please be aware vision blinds are made from delicate fabrics and require much TLC.
 They look stunning however are not as durable as roller blinds or other blind choices.

 Whose componentry and fabrics do you use for your vision blinds?